Tashlikh: Mainstream acceptance today

 Today, most mainstream Jewish religious movements view tashlikh as acceptable.
 It is generally not practised by Spanish and Portuguese Jews, and it is opposed by the Yemenite Dor Daim movement, and it is not practiced by followers of the Vilna Gaon, mostly in Jerusalem.

 Many Jews in New York City perform the ceremony each year in large numbers from the Brooklyn and Manhattan Bridges.
 In cities with few open bodies of water, such as Jerusalem, people perform the ritual by a fish pond, cistern, or mikveh.

 Congregations have different versions of the traditions depending on factors such as location of the synagogue relative to the closest body of water, as well as the branch of Judaism that the group is in.
-That being said, almost all Jewish congregations participate in some version of Tashlich each year and the service has adapted to local characteristics in different communities resulting in various interpretations.
-In Kurdistan for instance, Jews choose to jump in the water and in Galicia, they throw branches into the water.
-In India, Jews used Tashlich for matchmaking.
+That being said, almost all Jewish congregations participate in some version of Tashlikh each year and the service has adapted to local characteristics in different communities, resulting in various interpretations.
+In Kurdistan, for instance, Jews choose to jump in the water, and in Galicia, they throw branches into the water.
+In India, Jews used Tashlikh for matchmaking.